 Also, another easy technique to learn to control your mind is literally shouting out your undesired negative thinking.

 In other words, if you are practicing Step 1 and are aware of your mind.
-Next time you get a negative incoming memory inside your mind, just yell literally “get out” (to your insides please) or substitute immediately with a loving memory of a loved one.
+Next time you get a negative incoming memory inside your mind, yell literally “get out” (to your insides, please) or substitute immediately with a loving memory of a loved one.

-If you are aware enough to cut or substitute a negative thought just as it is showing in your thoughts, you can minimize or even eliminate the negative impact of this event, transforming to actually in an enjoyable moment all together
+If you are aware enough to cut or substitute a negative thought just as it is showing in your thoughts, you can minimize or even eliminate the negative impact of this event, transforming it to actually an enjoyable moment altogether.

 Realize thoughts are not Real

 Moreover, your reality is what you create.
 If you don’t know how to control your mind, your thoughts will control you.